appcom-interactive/conan-libressl-scripts/Readme.md

 # Conan LibreSSL

-This repository contains the conan receipe that is used to build the LibreSSL packages at [rgpaul bintray](https://bintray.com/manromen/rgpaul).
+This repository contains the conan receipe that is used to build the LibreSSL packages at appcom.

 For Infos about LibreSSL please visit [libressl.org](https://www.libressl.org/).
 The library is licensed under the [ISC License](https://tldrlegal.com/license/-isc-license).